 The Plan provides a prioritized list of potential multi-benefit GSI project opportunities and strategies for implementation of these and future project opportunities.
 GSI project opportunities fall into three categories:

-Green streets: These street projects are stormwater capture opportunities in the public right-of-way that capture runoff from the street and adjacent areas that drain to the street.
+- Green streets: These street projects are stormwater capture opportunities in the public right-of-way that capture runoff from the street and adjacent areas that drain into the street.